Your laid-back island getaway

 For most travellers, the best option is to stay on one of the beaches along Koh Lanta’s western coast.

 The beaches further south are stunning but feel more secluded.
-Kantiang Bay has a fair number of hotels and restaurants, while places like Bamboo Bay are almost entirely untouched (and incredibly beautiful!).
+Kantiang Bay has a fair number of hotels and restaurants, while places like Bamboo Beach are almost entirely untouched – and incredibly beautiful.

 Where is the best place to stay when visiting Koh Lanta for the first time?

-If you’re not a seasoned Thailand backpacker and are looking for a comfortable trip to Koh Lanta, we recommend staying at Khlong Dao, Long Beach or Klong Nin.
+If it’s your first trip to the island, we recommend staying at Klong Dao, Long Beach or Klong Nin.

-These three beaches offer excellent swimming, a range of family-friendly hotels and fantastic restaurants with an authentic Thai atmosphere.
+These three beaches offer excellent swimming, a range of hotels to suit different budgets and fantastic restaurants with an authentic Thai atmosphere.
+You won’t go wrong with any of them.

 Is Koh Lanta touristy?